klaxit/open-carpooling-service-specification/main-specification.md

 In a sign-up scenario, CLIENT SHOULD use the OpenID Connect claims to pre-fill user information.

 If claims are updated on the PROVIDER platform, CLIENT SHOULD NOT update user info accordingly.
-After the initial authentication, user info will leave separately.
+After the specified flow is completed, user info SHOULD leave independently on the PROVIDER and the CLIENT platforms.

-If the end-user decides to disconnect its PROVIDER account from the CLIENT platform, CLIENT MUST delete `access_token` and `refresh_token` of the PROVIDER for this user.
-CLIENT MAY decide to disconnect the user from its platform in this case.
-No additional step SHOULD be taken by the CLIENT.
+If a user decides to disconnect its PROVIDER account from the CLIENT platform, CLIENT MUST delete any record of an `access_token` or a `refresh_token` obtained from the PROVIDER for this user.
+CLIENT MAY also decide to disconnect the user from its platform, but no additional step SHOULD be taken by the CLIENT.

-[...]